alvareztech/wordgame-ios/README.md

 ### Decisions made to solve certain aspects of the game

-Simplifying the code using the modern features that Swift provides us with was important.
+Simplifying the code using the modern features that Swift, SwiftUI provides us with was important.
 This minimizes the amount of code and files. _Less code, less bugs._

 ### Decisions made because of restricted time